 Figure 11.
 Views of the three-dimensional structure of the split-Soret cytochrome c from D. desulfuricans ATCC 27774 (PDB 1h21, Ref.
 96).
 (A) Overall view of the homodimer.
-The foreground monomer is drawn as ribbons highlighting the secondary structure elements, with the α-helices colored red.
-The background monomer is shown as a $C^{\alpha}$ tube and colored cyan.
+The foreground monomer is drawn as ribbons highlighting the secondary structure elements, with the $\alpha$ -helices colored red.
+The background monomer is shown as a C $\alpha$ tube and colored cyan.
 The heme groups are represented as sticks with atom colors blue for nitrogen, red for oxygen, light cyan for carbon and brown for iron.
-(B) Detail view showing the four cysteine residues believed to bind a $[2\text{Fe2S}]^{+2/41}$ cluster.
-Both monomers are drawn as $C^{\alpha}$ traces.
-The foreground monomer is colored gold and the background monomer is colored cyan.
+(B) Detail view showing the four cysteine residues believed to bind a [2Fe2S]+2/+1 cluster.
+Both monomer is colored cyan.
 The 4 cysteines, the heme groups and their axial-coordinating histidines are shown in ball-and-stick representation with atom colors as in panel A, and with sulfur atoms in yellow.
 (C) Detail view showing the heme stacking in the background monomer and their axial coordination.
-The molecular representation and the atom colors are as in panel B. Figure prepared with DINO. $^{91}$ model was obtained prior to the full sequencing of the protein.
+The molecular representation and the atom colors are as in panel B. Figure prepared with DINO.

+model was obtained prior to the full sequencing of the protein.
 Cloning and sequencing of the ssc gene in 2003 revealed the presence of a signal peptide, an indication that SSC is a periplasmic protein (as all cytochromes c), corrected a few errors in the original protein sequence determination by protein digestion and peptide sequencing, and allowed a full crystallographic model to be built and refined (Figure 11).